(updated October 24, 2018)

-Despite the introduction of a number of new models in recent years, for 2014 the flagship model in Vitamix’s world-famous line of high-performance blenders designed for home use continues to be the 5200.
+Despite the introduction of a number of new models in recent years, in 2018 the flagship model in Vitamix’s world-famous line of high-performance blenders designed for home use continues to be the 5200.
 Debuting in the United States in 2007 as a new-and-improved version of the company’s wildly popular 5000 – still to this day the world’s best-selling Vitamix – the 5200 boasts improved design features over its predecessor, including an upgraded motor.
 The following review is a comprehensive look at the Vitamix 5200 blender.
 The information and opinions expressed in it are derived and formed from data gathered directly from the company, my ownership of both the 5000 and 5200 models and uses of each in blending operations numbering in the thousands, and my sales experience in the high-performance blender industry dating back to 2009.
 It is intended solely as reference material for anyone considering the purchase of a high-performance blender.

 Package and Specifications

-Every Vitamix through the 5000 model was built on-site at the company’s Cleveland, Ohio, world headquarters.
+Every Vitamix produced through the 5000 model was built on-site at the company’s Cleveland, Ohio, world headquarters.
 Though still completely assembled in America, the 5200 includes a Swedish-designed and manufactured motor, which will be examined in greater detail below.
 The entire Vitamix 5200 package consists of a motor base in the customer’s choice of color, a blending container with attached blade assembly and two-part lid, tamper, first-time user guide, usage tips card, cooking class-themed DVD, warranty certificate, registration card, and recipe book.